 Life can be a real awkward piece of shit sometimes.

-I live with a little understood, often invisible, medical conditions.
+I live with little understood, often invisible, medical conditions.
 My life is a bit of a rollercoaster.
 I never know from one week to the next, or even one day to the next, how I will be.
 But I’m a warrior, a fighter and I try my best to live each day and never give up.

 Nineteen years ago I was diagnosed with Bipolar Disorder.
 Six years ago I was diagnosed with a chronic pain condition known as Fibromyalgia.
 On my health journey, I’ve learned the power of self-care skills to improve my health and well-being.